 (Not all projects are likely to have all of these requirements, and you may find you have nonfunctional requirements that are not represented here.
 If you are not familiar with all of these categories, engage experts to help make sure you’re not overlooking any critical requirements.)

 Reality: Software architecture and software requirements are not the same.

 Requirements define ”what needs to be done.”
 Software architecture defines “how it is done.”

-Of course, if the business solution is technical, then the requirements will be, too.
+Of course, if the business solution is technical, the requirements will be, too.

 Pyramid of Requirements

-The Pyramid of Requirements is a tool to help you visualize the hierarchy of well-organized requirements.
+The Pyramid of Requirements is one tool that can help you visualize the hierarchy of well-organized requirements.